Dasharo/docs/docs/variants/asus_kgpe_d16/setup.md

 BIOS SPI flash is a socketed DIP-8.
 There is no simple way to attach to it with any tools.
-That is why we have thought about the [qspimux](https://github.com/felixheld/qspimux) made by Felix Held which is able to attach to various SPI modules footprints and sockets.
+That is why we have thought about the [qspimux](https://github.com/felixheld/qspimux) made by Felix Held which can attach to various SPI modules footprints and sockets.
 The DIP-8 adapter is put into the DIP-8 socket on the mainboard, which allows attaching the qspimux SPI multiplexer.
 The multiplexer is responsible for switching between the external SPI lines and the mainboard lines routed to the external SPi flash